X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 Upon return, a set .C flag indicates that the device or file does not support `MACPTR`, and the program needs to read the data byte-by-byte using the `ACPTR` call instead.

 If `MACPTR` is supported, .C is clear and .X (lo) and .Y (hi) contain the number of bytes read.
+*It is possible that this is less than the number of bytes requested to be read!
+(But is always greater than 0)*

 Like with `ACPTR`, the status of the operation can be retrieved using the `READST` KERNAL call.